-In the 2021-2022 school year, Restorative Justice is becoming more prevalent in tiered frameworks.
-In a school setting, the goal of Restorative Justice is to strengthen relationships, prevent inequitable disciplinary outcomes, and cultivate students’ own social-emotional competencies as students engage with peers to resolve conflicts.
-For example, at Portland Public Schools (Oregon), Tier 2 examples of Restorative Justice include Responsive Circles, Restorative Inquiry, and Celebration and Honoring Circles.
+In the 2021-2022 school year, restorative practices are becoming more prevalent in tiered frameworks.
+In a school setting, the goal of restorative practices is to strengthen relationships, prevent inequitable disciplinary outcomes, and cultivate students’ own social-emotional competencies as students engage with peers to resolve conflicts.
+For example, at Portland Public Schools (Oregon), Tier 2 example include Responsive Circles, Restorative Inquiry, and Celebration and Honoring Circles.

 Many school districts are also adjusting Tier 2 interventions to meet students' present needs in a hybrid or remote learning environment.
 For example, San Bernardino City Unified School District (California) is redefining their Counselor Essential & Optional Tasks during COVID-19 to provide further clarity for staff.